rulma/Kickstarter-Anlaysis/README.md

 ### Analysis of Outcomes Based on Goals
 The next focus of our analysis is the relationship between a campaigns listed goals and the rate at which they were succesful.
-We wanted to see if there was any relationship to a campaign having a higher or lower ($) amount and their ability to receive full funding.
+We wanted to see if there was any relationship to a campaign having a higher or lower ($) amount Goal and their ability to receive full funding.
 We wanted to know of higher cost campaigns outperformed lower cost campaigns.

 To do this we had to create table that organized our data by several variables.
 First we wanted to breakdown our campaigns into buckets based off of the goal they set in the **goal** column.
 Those buckets were as follows :
 - Less than $1,000